ENEXSA/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

 [Which app version?
-Production / Staging?
 Are test accounts available to reproduce the behaviour?
 What iOS/Android version?
 Which device?]

 ### Detailed Description